lanceydancey/TryHackMe/cyberforce2022.md

 Also, the brochure in this folder has a usernmae/password fields.

-Games - there is a pythn game that you can play to get a hint.
+Games - there is a pytohn game that you can play to get a hint.
 Or you can take the encrypted message over to cyberchef and get the clue...

 Message - WW91IHdvbiB0aGUgZ2FtZSEgWW91ciByZXdhcmQgaXMgYSBoaW50IC0geW91IHNob3VsZCBwcm9iYWJseSB0YWtlIGEgY2xvc2VyIGxvb2sgYXQgdGhlIHBpY3R1cmVzIGZvbGRlci4gVGhlcmUgbWlnaHQgYmUgc29tZXRoaW5nIGhpZGRlbiBpbiB0aGVyZS4gVXNlIHRoZSBQVyAvIEtFWVdPUkQ6IEZVTExZQ0hBUkdFRA==